- Home |

 Here is a picture of our little "friend."
 Who knew something so small could create such excitement.

 I am very familiar with this are since I used to live here 20 some years ago.
-It was great to see all the towns from the Hudson River, which I never saw when I lived down there.
+It was great to see all the towns from the Hudson River, which I never had the opportunity to see when I lived down there.

-We were heading down the Hudson River the next day, and we will hopefully get in a sail to test out the mast and the sails to make ensure everything is appropriately rigged.
+We were heading down the Hudson River the next day, and we will hopefully get in a sail to test out the mast, the sails, and rigging.

 On Thursday, 9/21, we traveled from Catskill, NY, to Kingston, NY, and we went up to the Rondout area.
 We had to go under a bridge at high tide.
 Our mast height was 50 feet, and the bridge clearance was 55' at high tide.
 It sure seemed like our mast was closer to the bridge than 5'.
-We had to stay on the left side of the bridge since there was higher clearance from the water.
+We stayed on the left side of the bridge since there was a higher clearance from the water.

 Here is our perspective looking up from the deck of "Reverie":